 And so did our Model 3 in front of Copenhagen’s new Opera House.

 Same in Hamburg, with images competing for the most beautiful morning cityscape with those of Denmark’s capital one day before.

-In addition, friendly people at Tesla’s store downtown Hamburg helped us out with the a basic 16 A travel adapter.
-This is required to be able to charge with the Tesla’s US Model 3 UMC at home in Europe.
+In addition, friendly people at Tesla’s store downtown Hamburg helped us out with a basic 16 A travel adapter.
+This is required to be able to charge with Tesla’s US Model 3 UMC at home in Europe.